Alex313031/Windows-XP-Stuffz/README.md

 WANNACRY_PATCH - The strange singular patch that Miscrosoft released years after Xp's end of support.

 WMITools - Old WMI developer package.
 Works with 2000 and Vista, and 7 with compatability mode and opening the HTML based tools in IE (because it uses active content, blocked by modern browsers)

+Also includes DirectX 9c, .Net Framework 4.0.3019, all the Visual C++ Redistributables